lendway/lendway.github.io/Research.md

 "Most Americans Understand Liberal and Conservative: A Note on Self-Reported Political Ideology" (with Trent Ollerenshaw)

+"Unequal Punishment?
+Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath)

 **Sample of Other Writing:**

 "The Effect of Informational and Empathy-Enhancing Interventions on Redistributive Preferences." _Yale Journal of International Affairs_.
 [Paper Link](https://www.yalejournal.org/publications/the-effect-of-informational-and-empathy-enhancing-interventions-on-redistributive-preferences)